 What Does The Bible Say About Pearls?

-Pearl of great price is mentioned in the Bible nine times, with most references in the book of Job.
+Pearl of great price is mentioned in the Bible many times.
 It is a precious gem and is also used as an image of the glory of God.
 Pearls were so valuable in Biblical times that they were sometimes bought at high cost by wealthy people who wanted to show off their wealth and status.
-In fact, one of Jesus’ parables is about a merchant who sells all he has to buy a single pearl (Matthew 13:45).

 Who Is The Pearl Of God?

 The Bible mentions pearls several times, including in Matthew 7:6 and Revelation 21:21–22.
-In both cases, the word “pearl” refers to Christ’s bride, the church.
-This is because, like pearls, Christians are valuable treasures that will one day be found worthy of God’s love and glory.
+In Revelation 21:21, the gates of the New Jerusalem are described as being made of pearls, symbolizing the immense value and splendor of the heavenly city.
+Like pearls, Christians are valuable treasures that will one day be found worthy of God’s love and glory.

 If we understand that God is our Father and that He loves us more than we can imagine, then it should not be difficult for us to see that every good thing in our lives comes from Him.
 The Bible tells us that Jesus Christ came so that we would have life and have it more abundantly (John 10:10).
 We are blessed because of His grace and mercy, not because of anything we have done or can do.